-A simple bicycle computer that shows speed and distance on a LCD screen.
-It works on LiPo batteries and uses a reed switch as sensor.
+A bicycle computer (speedometer) that shows speed and covered distance on a LCD screen, is supplied by a 3.7V LiPo battery and uses a Reed switch as speed sensor.
+It doesn't get more complex that that.

 I have now finished testing the code and also validating the hardware for my bicycle computer; You guys can check the final files (both Arduino firmware and PCB) on the links section of this project.